jeanleecole/archive/pages/Projects/metzerott_formatted.md

 After the ceremony, the happy pair and their friends, who had witnessed the marriage, partook of a social tea, for which Frau Kellar provided house-room, and the bridegroom paid; then, husband and wife went home to their little three-roomed dwelling, and the new life began.

 And then for a while how Karl would have laughed at any pessimistic theories.
 As for Dora, she would not have known a theory of any description, if she had stumbled across one.
 But she was very, very happy, our little Dora!
-Life had not been easy to her, an orphan, main-<p class="pagenum">Begin page 43</p>tained and educated by grudging fraternal care, and with her early hope nipped, in its first flower, by the frost of death.
+Life had not been easy to her, an orphan, main-<hr><p class="pagenum">Page 43</p>tained and educated by grudging fraternal care, and with her early hope nipped, in its first flower, by the frost of death.
 Now, surrounded by love, her nature blossomed into a wonderful luxuriance; the wistful blue eyes grew full of laughter, the sad lips smiled, and the cheeks grew rosy.
 She was as merrily busy all day long as a child at play; and Frau Metzerott the elder found her a daughter beyond her dreams.

 Shoemaker Karl said little; but no king upon his throne ever more intensely believed his wife a queen among women.
 All day he could hear her blithe, sweet voice, singing over her work, or chatting and laughing with his mother, who had suddenly failed, now that she had some one to rest her cares upon.
 It mattered little, she said; Dora was eyes, hands, and feet to her; she had worked hard enough in her time, now she could rest.
 And so she lay and rested under her gay, patchwork quilt, upon her testered bed, while Dora bustled cheerfully about the tiny kitchen.
 In the evening, when work was over, she would often draw the old candle-stand to the bedside, and, with the yellow lamplight shining on her golden hair, read aloud from the heavy yellowed pages of the old German Bible, while Karl sat near with his pipe.
 Not that he listened, except to the soft murmur of his wife's sweet voice; yet the unheeded words returned to him in after years, stirring always a new throb of misery.

 But at the time the Bible-reading served as a not unpleasant accompaniment to his pipe, which he would not for worlds have disturbed or interfered with.
 "Religion was an excellent thing for women," said Karl Metzerott.

 During the following summer occurred the great Sänger-fest,[^sangerfest] the first held by the Sängerbund to which belonged the Micklegard Männerchor.
-Karl had been married nearly six months at the time, and when we say that in all proba-<p class="pagenum">Begin page 44</p>bility he would not have gone if he could not have taken Dora, we have sufficiently indicated that he was still very much in love with his wife.
+Karl had been married nearly six months at the time, and when we say that in all proba-<hr><p class="pagenum">Page 44</p>bility he would not have gone if he could not have taken Dora, we have sufficiently indicated that he was still very much in love with his wife.
 Fortunately, Laketon, where the Fest was held, is only a short journey by rail from Micklegard, so that travelling expenses were light; and he had cousins in Laketon with whom they could board very reasonably; nevertheless, the sum expended made a hole in Karl's savings-bank account, at which he would have shaken his head dismally a year before.

 [^sangerfest]: German men's singing groups (*Saengerbunds*) formed in Germany in the early nineteenth century and were closely followed by German-American communities in the United States.
 Annual *Saengerfests*, or singing festivals, pitted different groups against one another in competition and drew hundreds, sometimes thousands, of participants through the early twentieth century.
 The *Saengerfests* became popular entertainments outside the German-American community, and continue to be organized to this day.
 Their popularity diminished as a result of anti-German sentiment fomented during both World War I and World War II.